A Quick Guide To Asset Protection Strategy In California

 You'll want to protect your assets from being stolen by or allocated to your present spouse in the event of a divorce.
 Asset protection must be completed before the start of divorce procedures in this case.

 You can protect your assets by obtaining a prenuptial agreement with careful thought and consideration before marriage.
-If you're already married, a postnuptial deal can be used for the same goals.
+A postnuptial deal can be used for the same goals if you're already married.

 Individuals can also use pre and post-marital agreements to protect assets on behalf of future beneficiaries, such as children from a previous marriage.
-Domestic asset protection trusts can also clearly demarcate each spouse's financial and asset interests, as well as their shared property.
+Domestic asset protection trusts can also clearly demarcate each spouse's financial and asset interests and their shared property.

 2. Protect Yourself From Creditors

-If you do not pay your debts, your creditor can obtain a court judgment against you.
-Liens might be put on your assets as a result of such a ruling.
-The formation of a limited liability corporation, a family limited partnership, or an asset protection trust are all legal strategies to shield your assets from creditors.
+Your creditor can obtain a court judgment against you if you do not pay your debts.
+Liens might be put on your assets due to such a ruling.
+Forming a limited liability corporation, a family limited partnership, or an asset protection trust are all legal strategies to shield your assets from creditors.

 You can lawfully shield certain assets from creditors' claims without committing tax evasion if you have correctly created an asset protection strategy before being in default.